 Breathing – it’s the most natural thing we can do.
 So, what is so significant about it and what more is there to learn?
-Ahead of his weekend of workshops, breathwork expert Anthony Abbagnano tells us more about this simple action that can have such a transformative effect on our lives.
+Ahead of his weekend of workshops on 12th and 13th April, breath work expert Anthony Abbagnano tells us more about this simple action that can have such a transformative effect on our lives.

 From the first inhale at birth to the last exhale at death, every breath in between is regulated by the innate wisdom of the body and is activated by a trigger response in the brain, in a part known as the medulla oblongata.
 It’s the one physiological internal function of the body that we have control over and can self-regulate.